 - ¼ cup shredded white cheddar cheese

-- ¼ tsp each, dried dill and thyme
+- ¼ teaspoon each, dried dill and thyme

-- ⅛ tsp each, dried garlic and onions powders
+- ⅛ teaspoon each, dried garlic and onions powders

 - salt and pepper to taste

 - In a large pan, melt butter.
 Add shallot and a pinch of salt and sauté for 4-5 minutes, or until tender and translucent.

 - Remove from heat and stir in asparagus spears and bread pieces; stir until well combined.

 - Transfer bread mixture into a 9x9 baking dish and set aside.

 - In a separate bowl, whisk together eggs, milk, and seasonings.
 Sprinkle in cheese, bits at a time, so as not to clump.